 Pros of the Maranjab Desert

-- Endless salt planes near the sand dunes, giving it a very remote feeling
+- Endless salt flats near the sand dunes, giving it a very remote feeling

 - Only 1 hour drive from Kashan, making it easy accessible